U.S. Fish and Wildlife Service

 The Endangered Species Protection Program has two phases: consultation and implementation.
 The EPA’s “may affect” determination takes place prior to formal consultation with the United States Fish and Wildlife Service (FWS) and is the key to initiating consultation.
 Following are the fundamental steps in the process:

-Species which potentially could be impacted by the use of pesticides are identified.
+Species that potentially could be impacted by the use of pesticides are identified.
 EPA, the United States Department of Agriculture, and FWS have collaboratively ranked approximately 93 species for pesticide vulnerability.

 Pesticides that may impact any of these species are identified.
 EPA identifies the pesticides registered for use in areas within the range of a protected species and issues what is known as “may affect” determination.